top of page

 William "Bill" Bengen

-After studying aeronautics and astronautics at MIT, Bill Bengen worked in his family's bottling business before pursuing his CFP certification and launching his financial planning business.
+After studying aeronautics and astronautics at MIT, Bill Bengen worked in his family's bottling business before pursuing his CFP certification (the global gold standard of financial planning) and launching his financial planning business.
 In 1994, Bill published a landmark paper in the Journal of Financial Planning named 'Determining withdrawal rates using historical data'.

 Bengen analysed historical market returns from 1926 and determined the highest withdrawal rate as a percentage of the initial investment pot that a retiree could withdraw each year, adjusted for inflation in subsequent years, without running out of money over a thirty-year retirement.
-He named this the Safe Withdrawal Rate (SWR) and found that the SWR was around 4% for his dataset.
+He called this the Safe Withdrawal Rate (SWR) and found it to be around 4% in his dataset.

 An example is shown below: